Isacco-B/Form-Endpoints-Test/README.md

 </div>

-### If you want to use the aler message intead of the getting redirected you can use the following code:
+### If you want to use an alert message instead of being redirected, you can use the following code:

 ```html
     <form id="contactForm">